 This is particularly true if employers offer unusual but highly prized perks that give them the edge.
 He cited one customer that has just started rolling out fully-paid-for private medical insurance for every employee, regardless of salary or position.

 “All of a sudden, employees of a certain age or with certain conditions are going to gravitate towards this employer and will stay with them for longer,” Nadin said.
-“If you work for an organisation that you really believe cares about you, I don’t know why you’d leave.”

-“If someone’s in pain because they’re waiting on a knee op, it’ll impact their work, so they’ll be grateful if their employer solves the issue and they’ll also be able to work better,” she said.
-“And when you retain a workforce for longer, you have that increased maturity and increased productivity overall, so it becomes a virtuous circle.”
+“When you retain a workforce for longer, you have that increased maturity and increased productivity overall, so it becomes a virtuous circle.”

-“The organisation gets better, the individual employee gets better, and it starts to create a snowball effect.
-Engagement is boosted, collaboration is boosted.
-And you start to see that getting this right is a really, really important part of creating a successful and resilient organisation for the future,” Nadin concluded.
+“And you start to see that getting this right is a really, really important part of creating a successful and resilient organisation for the future.”

-Watch the employee financial wellbeing roundtable
+Watch the roundtable on financial wellbeing and productivity

 • Why should employers take an interest in the financial wellbeing of their people?